Merche Romero

 Merche Romero Gomes (born 27 November 1976) is a Portuguese model and TV Presenter of Andorran descent.
 She is best known for once being the girlfriend of footballer Cristiano Ronaldo who was 9 years younger than her.

 Biography

-Gomes is of Spanish and Portuguese descent.
+Merche is of Spanish and Portuguese descent.
 She was born in Andorra and currently lives and works in Portugal.
-She gained notoriety for being the girlfriend of Manchester United superstar Cristiano Ronaldo, 9 years younger than her.
+She gained notoriety for being the girlfriend of Manchester United superstar Cristiano Ronaldo, nine years younger than her.
 In 2006 Merche announced the end of their relationship.